kelemen/netbeans-gradle-project/readme.md

   The "Reload Project" action must be executed manually (from the project's popup menu).
 No automatic detection is done because reloading the project is slow (just like opening it).
-- Debugging is only possible by manually attaching to the process.
-To run a project in debug mode a task must be defined to start the project in debug mode and listen on a particular port.
-Single test run can be started by right clicking the file in the project view but attaching to the process must still be done manually.
 - In case a directory for a source set does not exists it will be unavailable in the IDE and you cannot add files to it from the IDE.
 - Exclusion of directories from source sets are ignored.
 I don't see how it